 Los Angeles - Santa Barbara - Solvang - Carmel - San Francisco (418 miles)

 In the morning, guests will be picked up from the specified departure location in Los Angeles.
 Leaving LA, we will drive along the beautiful Pacific Coast Highway, stopping in Santa Barbara and the Denmark Village of Solvang.
-From April 1, 2016, we will also stop by 17-Mile drive.
+We will also stop by 17-Mile drive.
 Afterwards, we will leave for Carmel, before eventually arriving in San Francisco in the evening.

 Antiquated windmills and Northern Europeans-style architecture punctuate the little village's skyline.
 Brilliant sunshine, boundless open country and rolling hills- these are the characteristics of what the original Danish immigrants called "Solvang" or "Sunny Field"